 If you are a writer you know plagiarism is frowned upon, but you can still use quotes.
-The best quotes are those of well known personalities, talking about your book for example.
-This is where the Law of Similarity takes hold, and what’s really happening on the psycological level is that if a well know author gives a great review of a book, then a potential buyers makes a connection between the two and “;the quote becomes equal to the object” i.e. if the quoted author enjoyed the book, then the book must be good.
+The best quotes are those of well-known personalities, talking about your book for example.
+This is where the Law of Similarity takes hold, and what’s really happening on the psychological level is that if a well know author gives a great review of a book, then a potential buyer makes a connection between the two and “;the quote becomes equal to the object” i.e. if the quoted author enjoyed the book, then the book must be good.
 If some unknown guy wrote the quote, a person wouldn’t make the connection.

 For my book Fix the Pumps, I’ve luckily had great feed back about it and here are some of the quotes I’ve received:

 “No bartender can call himself a serious craftsperson if they have not read this book, and no consumer will swallow a Coke quite so carelessly after reading it.”
 Philip Duff